Egypt: Temples, Pyramids, the Nile and More

 Valley Of The Kings / More Temples

-Our first stop of the day was Valley Of The Kings.
+The first stop of the day was Valley Of The Kings.
 The cost here was approximately 300 EGP.
 All the temples only took cash.
-With the basic ticket you can see 3 tombs and then it’s an additional cost to see the tomb of Tut, which we did see and was very worth it – and very cool to see.
+With the basic ticket you can see 3 tombs and then it’s an additional cost to see the tomb of Tut, which I did see and was very worth it – and very cool to see.
 While you do not see the gold mask here, you do get to see his mummified body.

 KV2: Ramses IV